jacksonrayhamilton/bundlifier/README.md

 # Bundlifier

-The holy grail of bundling source files for a web application into one ".css" and ".js" file each.
+Easily compile Sass to a CSS file and combine ES modules into a JS file.

+## Quick Start

-Bundlifier assumes this directory structure for your assets, but these names can be customized:
+Bundlifier assumes this directory structure for your assets (but the names can be customized):

 ```
 project/